hudwave/lets-make-lasagne/chapter-05-data-binding/chapter-05-data-binding.md

 // c: "Hello World!"
 ```

 The function `combine` here is capturing the value of `a` from the local scope so that it can be used inside the function itself.
-This doesn't happen in Gamemaker and instead of `c` being equal to "Hello World!" we will instead get a crash saying that `a` is not defined.
+This doesn't happen in GameMaker and instead of `c` being equal to "Hello World!" we will instead get a crash saying that `a` is not defined.

 So how can we solve this and get the values of the source property name and the signal into the setter function?

 ### Emulating a closure

-It's possible to emulate a closure in Gamemaker but we need to make use of our old friend, self imposed coding restrictions.
+It's possible to emulate a closure in GameMaker but we need to make use of our old friend, self imposed coding restrictions.

 First we need to create a struct that will contain all the variables we want to capture from the current scope.